-19. Back in your music program, set the 'source' or 'input port' to "Left PCM In 1/2 Delta-66" on track three, and "Right PCM In 1/2 Delta-66" on track four.
+- 19. Back in your music program, set the 'source' or 'input port' to "Left PCM In SP/ANA Delta-TDIF" on track three, and "Right PCM In SP/ANA Delta-TDIF" on track four.
 Arm the tracks for recording.
 Track three is now set up to record the guitar, and track four the microphone.
 Usually at this point you would want to return to the Delta Control Panel monitor mixer to set up levels.
-However, because you will be

-- recording the same instruments that you did on the first two tracks, you probably won't need to adjust input or monitoring levels. - 20.
+However, because you will be recording the same instruments that you did on the first two tracks, you probably won't need to adjust input or monitoring levels.
+Again, these instruments are being monitored from the Monitor Mixer "H/W Ins 1/2." - 20.
 Press record on your software's transport bar.
 Record a take of your new guitar and vocal tracks.
-Because you have set up the first two tracks to play back through the monitor mixer, you should hear those original tracks along with the ones that you are now recording. - 21.
+Because you have set up the first two tracks to play back through the monitor mixer (WavOut SP/ANA), you should hear those original tracks along with the ones that you are now recording. - 21.
 When you are done playing, stop the recording software and rewind the take.
-Before playing back what you've recorded, you will need to assign the newly recorded tracks to output devices on the Delta 66.
-In your software, set the output ports of tracks three and four to "WavOut 3/4 Delta-66."
-Pan track three all of the way to the left (hard left), and pan track four all of the way to the right (hard right).
-Now track three (guitar) will be sent to the Delta software output 3, and track four (mic) to Delta software output 4. - 22.
+Before playing back what you've recorded, you will need to assign the newly recorded tracks to output devices on the Delta TDIF.
+You could have all four recorded tracks playing to the same software outputs, namely the SP/ANA output, but you can also choose other outputs like H/W Out 1/2.
+We're sending them to the Monitor Mixer, so doing this will give us a little more control over our playback levels. - In your software, set the output ports of tracks three and four to "WavOut 1/2 Delta-TDIF."
+Pan track three all of the way to the left (hard left), and pan track four hard right.
+Now track three (guitar) will be sent to the Delta software output 1, and track four (mic) to Delta software output 2. - 22.
 Press play on your software's transport bar.
-Understand now that the four recorded tracks from the software are being sent to WavOut 1, WavOut 2, WavOut 3, and WavOut 4 simultaneously.
+Understand now that the four recorded tracks from the software are being sent to WavOut SP/ANA (left and right), WavOut 1, and WavOut 2 simultaneously.
 Therefore they are all being input to the monitor mixer and their playback levels can be controlled at the corresponding channels of the monitor mixer.
 Open the Monitor Mixer page of the Delta Control Panel and adjust the levels of the four channels according to your taste.
 You may also experiment with the Mute and Solo controls while listening to the playback.
-Note also that the mixer continues to monitor the guitar and mic at analog inputs 1 & 2!
+Note also that the mixer continues to monitor the guitar and mic at analog inputs 1 & 2 (H/W In 1/2).

 At this point, you should be able to see how this multi-tracking session is developing.
-As we add more tracks within our music software, we set them to the next pair of Delta software outputs, and bring up the faders of those software inputs in the monitor mixer.
-We continually monitor from the Delta hardware outs 1 & 2, via the 'Mon.Mixer' setting as the monitor 'source' in the Patchbay/Router page, and adjusting our mix of the software outputs (and the way we monitor our guitar and vocal at the inputs) via the Monitor Mixer settings.
+As we add more tracks within our music software, we set them to the next pair of Delta software outputs (1/2, then 3/4...), and bring up the faders of those software inputs in the monitor mixer

+(WavOut 1/2, WavOut 3/4...).
+We continually monitor from the Delta analog outs, via the 'Mon.
+Mixer' setting as the monitor 'source' in the Patchbay/Router page, and adjusting our mix of the software outputs (and the way we monitor our guitar and vocal at the inputs) via the Monitor Mixer settings.